 - We will now be strongly recommending that all shoppers wear masks at our markets, regardless of vaccination status.

 - We will also be strongly recommending all staff, volunteers, and vendors to wear masks regardless of vaccination status.
 Concerns about market policies may be directed to firstname.lastname@example.org

-Thanks to Yakima Valley Emergency Management and The City of Yakima we are still able to pass out masks at the entrance to shoppers who many need one.
+Thanks to Yakima Valley Emergency Management and The City of Yakima we are still able to pass out masks at the to shoppers who many need one.
+Please visit the information booth to collect.
 We will continue this trend each weekend while supplies last.